-9547 ONLINE Coronado Barraza, V 6/14-7/22 Note: Online course.
-All instruction will be online.
+ONLINE Coronado Barraza, V 6/13-7/21

+Note: Online course.
+All instruction will be online with no specifically required meeting times.
 This course may use online exam proctoring software to administer exams.
-Access to a computer with audio and video capability is required.
+Access to a computer with audio and video capability is